-Some people, especially those who've had diabetes for a long time, develop a condition known as hypoglycemia unawareness and won't have the warning signs that signal a drop in blood sugar.
+Some people, especially those who've had diabetes for a long time, develop a condition known as hypoglycemia unawareness.
+That means they don't have warning symptoms that signal a drop in blood sugar.

-If you experience any symptoms of high or low blood sugar, test your blood sugar and follow your diabetes treatment plan based on the test results.
-If you don't start to feel better quickly, or you start to feel worse, call for emergency help.
+If you have any symptoms of high or low blood sugar, test your blood sugar right away.
+Based on the test results, follow your diabetes treatment.
+If you don't start to feel better quickly, or you start to feel worse, get medical care right away.

 When to see a doctor